 Performance Measurement System, Job Satisfaction and Competency

-The transformation introduced by the universities in recent times due to various factors such as the increasing number of students, budget constraints provided by the Government, globalization, and the desire to introduce more rational management style.
-Then the introduction of public sector management style was introduced in the early 1980s and the public sector in the West makes modifications and management control systems.
-For example, special attention has been given to the provision of financial budgets, management and performance measurement quality, model the distribution of workloads.
-Although there are studies with respect to allocation of resources and the accounting system at the University level, but a study of the effect of resources, performance measurement and management of individual departments and staff at the University still in lacking (Bogt & Scapens, 2009).
-In addition, there is the difficulty of measuring University performance as realized in the form of products and services based on (Zangoueinezhad & Moshabaki, 2011)
+The transformation is introduced by the universities in recent times due to various factors such as the increasing number of students, budget constraints provided by the Government, globalization, and the desire to introduce more rational management style.
+The introduction of public sector management style was introduced in the early 1980s and the public sector in the West makes modifications and management control systems.
+For example, special attention has been given to the provision of financial budgets, management and performance measurement quality, and model the distribution of workloads.
+Although there are studies with respect to allocation of resources and the accounting system at the University level, but a study of the effect of resources, performance measurement and management of individual departments and staff at the University is still lacking (Bogt & Scapens, 2009).
+In addition, there is the difficulty of measuring University performance as realized in the form of products and services (Zangoueinezhad & Moshabaki, 2011).

-Pressure from outside and within the organization force the university to improve governance system, organizational structure and management style.
+Pressure from outside and within the organization forces the university to improve governance system, organizational structure and management style.
 Evidence can be seen through the adaptation process and the management tools practice by profit entities primarily PMS.
 For example, University of Siena, Italy has been actively using dynamic PMS when carrying out teaching, research activities and management (Barnabè & Riccaboni, 2007).

 Corporatization of the university has witnessed changes in the management style implemented by management.
 Change the status of public universities to private universities forces the management find the best way to get financial resources.
 Management introduced a new style of public management to adapt to the very essence of corporate management styles in university.
 The most significant effect is the basis of defining the university administration style, mission, shared values and a role to play by lecturer (Parker, 2011).